breezefront/breezefront.com/collections/_guides/google-analytics.md

 ---
 layout: docs
 title: Google Analytics
-description: Fixing Google Analytics when turbo mode is used
+description: Fixing Google Analytics and Google Tag Manager when turbo mode is used
 order: 810
 ---

 # Google Analytics

+* TOC
+{:toc}

 When [Turbo mode is enabled](settings), Breeze is working as SPA and traditional page load events between page visits are not fired at all.
 This results in not working GoogleAnalytics or GoogleTag data streams.
+To fix the issue, follow the guides below.

+## Google Analytics

-To fix the issue, open GoogleAnalytics admin panel and open your Data Stream:
+Open GoogleAnalytics admin panel and open your Data Stream:

 ![GoogleAnalytics admin panel screeshot](/assets/img/google-analytics/admin-panel.webp){:width="1023" height="373"}